JRhin/languages-semantic-topological-analysis/README.md

   <img src="./img/talk.politics.guns_persistence_diagram.png" width="250" />
 </p>

 > Peristence Diagram plot.
-Left the alt.atheism language, center the soc.religion.christian and right the talk.politics.guns one.
+To the left the alt.atheism language, to the center the soc.religion.christian and to the right the talk.politics.guns one.

 |Language|Amplitude|Number of points|Persistence Entropy|
 |:--|--:|--:|--:|